impensavel/spoil/docs/SPFile.md

         // ...
     ];

-    // instantiate SharePoint Site
+    // Instantiate SharePoint Site
     $site = SPSite::create('https://example.sharepoint.com/sites/mySite/', $settings);

-    // generate Access Token and Form Digest
+    // Generate Access Token and Form Digest
     $site->createSPAccessToken()->createSPFormDigest();

-    // get a Folder by relative URL
+    // Get a Folder by relative URL
     $folder = SPFolder::getByRelativeUrl($site, 'myFolder/mySubfolder');

-    // get a List by title
+    // Get a List by title
     $folder = SPList::getByTitle($site, 'My List');

-    // content from an SplFileInfo object
+    // Content from an SplFileInfo object
     $content = new SplFileInfo('document.pdf');

-    $name = null; // if null, the file name from the SplFileInfo will be used
+    // If null, the file name from the SplFileInfo will be used
+    $name = null;

-    // content from a resource
+    // Content from a resource
     $content = fopen('document.pdf', 'r');

-    $name = 'document.pdf'; // an SPBadMethodCallException will be thrown if the name is not provided
+    // An SPBadMethodCallException will be thrown if the name is not provided
+    $name = 'document.pdf';

-    // content from a string
+    // Content from a string
     $content = 'Document content...';

-    $name = 'document.pdf'; // an SPRuntimeException will be thrown if the name is not provided
+    // An SPRuntimeException will be thrown if the name is not provided
+    $name = 'document.pdf';

-    // allow overwriting the file if it already exists
+    // Allow overwriting the file if it already exists
-    $overwrite = false; // an SPBadMethodCallException will be thrown if the file exists and we didn't allow overwriting
+    // An SPBadMethodCallException will be thrown if the file exists and we didn't allow overwriting
+    $overwrite = false;

     $file = SPFile::create($folder, $content, $name, $overwrite);

 } catch (SPRuntimeException $e) {
-    // handle exceptions
+    // Handle exceptions
 }
 ```